d-uzlov/k8s-homelab/docs/truenas.md

 dd if=/dev/zero of=/dev/device-name bs=1M count=1
 ```

-Warning!
+- !
+Warning !
 This will immediately destroy all data without any user prompts.